 Every year, the AAMC convenes workforce community leaders at two annual events – the AAMC Health Workforce Research Conference (May) and Learn Serve Lead: The AAMC Annual Meeting (November) – to present data and analysis and engage conversations on the health care workforce.

-Registration for the 16th Annual AAMC Health Workforce Research Conference Coming Soon
+CANCELED: 16th Annual AAMC Health Workforce Research Conference

 - January 8, 2020: Submissions closed

 - March 6, 2020: Authors are notified of paper accepted into paper sessions and poster sessions